 Director Paul Haggis had wanted Christine to drive a Lexus SUV or a similar car that reflected her social status.
 Since the car was to be destroyed during the accident scene, however, budget restrictions dictated otherwise and a 1992 Jeep was used instead.

 Before Ryan Phillippe signed on, Heath Ledger was in talks for the role of Hansen.
-Ironically Ledger starred in "Brokeback Mountain," the film that lost the Best Picture Oscar to "Crash" in a controversial decision.
+Ironically, Ledger starred in Brokeback Mountain (2005), the film that lost the Best Picture Oscar to Crash (2004) in a controversial decision.

 The background music containing ethereal female voices is by St. Hildegard von Bingen, a Twelfth Century nun.
 A mystic, artist, healer and abbess who advised popes, her music was revolutionary, influencing the development of Western ecclesiastical music through the Reformation.

 The only Best Picture winner initially released before the previous year's Best Picture (Million Dollar Baby (2004), the 2005 Best Picture, was released on December 15, 2004, and this film, the 2006 Best Picture, was released on September 10, 2004).